4 Sermon Types to Avoid

 The necessary study may well have been done, but the listener is unable to “discern how God teacheth it from thence.”
 Listeners gain the impression that they are being lectured, that some hidden (and maybe not so hidden) agenda is at work.
 They do not come away having understood the passage better or with the impression that they could have discerned this for themselves.

-This blog post is an excerpt from Derek Thomas’ contribution in Feed My Sheep.
+An excerpt from Derek Thomas’ contribution in Feed My Sheep.